 This practicum provides the opportunity for the student to become familiar with the policies and procedures of a food service operation.
 Each student is involved for a minimum of 250 hours in the operation.
 Graded S/U.

+Note: Restricted to program students

-Program students with 250 or more hours experience working in a food service operation within the past three years may be eligible for the flexible assessment option.
-Contact the Department Chair for further information.
+Program students with 250 or more hours

+experience working in a food service operation

+within the past three years may be eligible for

+the flexible assessment option.
+Contact the

+Department Chair for further information.